Marshall Govindan ("Satchidananda") has practiced Babaji's Kriya Yoga intensively since 1969.

 I have been a teacher, a translator and a builder and organizer of several different enterprises.
 I have raised my five children in love and by example.

-I discovered Hatha Yoga in 1992 and I was initiated into Babaji’s Kriya Yoga in 1998 during a visit by M. G. Satchidananda to Reunion Island.
-The following year I received there the second initiation.
+I discovered Hatha Yoga in 1992 with a remarkable French teacher whose teachings deriving from a Mexican solar tradition enlightened my whole being.
+I was initiated into Babajiís Kriya Yoga in 1998 during a visit by M. G. Satchidananda to Reunion Island.
+The following year I did a spiritual retreat.
 The year after that, in 2000, I participated in the Kriya Yoga Pilgrimage to south India.
 This was a revelation for me, as I was able to discover in the deepest part of my being the ability to surrender, thanks to the devotional experiences I had in India.
-Never before had I been transported by such a long lasting joy.
-From the age of 13, when I developed a passion for climbing cliffs and exploring subterranean caverns, I had found moments of joy when attaining a goal, but nothing which lasted.
-So at the age of 36 I have found my path.
+At the age of 36 I knew I had found my path.
+In 2009, after several months of in intense practice, I became an Acharya.

 Today, I am the owner of the Yoga Center in Frauenfeld, Switzerland, where I teach Yoga with my wife, Maja (also a dedicated Kriyaban).
-During the year 2010, I completed the rigorous requirements to become an Acharya and member of Babaji’s Kriya Yoga Order of Acharyas, with Babaji’s constant light and unconditional love to inspire and push me on when necessary.
-In May 2011, I was inducted into the Order and pledged to dedicate my life to sharing Babaji’s Yoga as widely as possible.
+During the year 2010, I completed the rigorous requirements to become an Acharya and member of Babajiís Kriya Yoga Order of Acharyas, with Babajiís constant light and unconditional love to inspire and push me on when necessary.
+In May 2011, I was inducted into the Order and pledged to dedicate my life to sharing Babajiís Yoga as widely as possible.
 Satchidananda once told me to think of the Acharyas as postmen delivering the mail for Babaji.
-That helps me better understand the evolution of my own life’s career.
+That helps me better understand the evolution of my own lifeís career.

 For details on the new Meditation CD from Kailash, click here

-Jnanashakti (Josée Sylvestre) From my earliest years, I have been fascinated by the complexity of the human being, as well as by the mysteries of life and what lies beyond this world.
+Jnanashakti (Josťe Sylvestre) From my earliest years, I have been fascinated by the complexity of the human being, as well as by the mysteries of life and what lies beyond this world.
 Being a little too clairvoyant, sensitive and perceptive, I saw and painfully felt the faults of humanity.
-Without a doubt, this is why I have often looked upwards to the heavens with nostalgia hoping that someone from above will come and get me, or at least, that I will finally grow up!
 I was overjoyed when I read with profound interest the collection of books on the lives of the saints in the school library.
 From that time onwards, the quest for wisdom became the ultimate goal of my life.
 I was only seven years old.
 I set what I considered to be a reasonable amount of time to achieve this goal, by the age of 30 years.
 Oh!
 How far did I misjudge the requirements related to such aspirations.

 Vidhyananda (Sherry Ryan) LMT, RYT is the founder of Providence Healing Arts, a Yoga Studio & alternative healing center in Providence, Rhode Island, USA.
 As a student of Hatha Yoga and Kundalini Yoga for 40 years, Vidhya is a certified 500 hour yoga instructor facilitating retreats and teacher trainings throughout the world.
 She has over 25 years of experience in the study of Ayurveda, Macrobiotics and Traditional Five Element Theory.